 Lido Key is a barrier island 2.5 miles west of downtown Sarasota.
 It is roughly 2.5 miles long by ½ mile wide.
-Lido is special community as from anywhere on the island you can walk to the beach, readily access the numerous amenities of St Armand’s, and escape to tranquil nature and water trails, including the magical mangrove tunnels on the Bayfront.
-The real estate landscape is diverse with modest mid-century ranch houses to high end estates and condominiums.
+Lido is a special community as from anywhere on the island you can walk to the beach, readily access the numerous amenities of St Armand's, and escape to tranquil nature and water trails, including the magical mangrove tunnels on the Bayfront.
+The real estate landscape is diverse from modest mid-century ranch houses to high-end estates and condominiums.

 Median Home Price

 Lido Key has many things going for it- the beach is gorgeous, shopping and dining of St Armands are a short walk away, and downtown Sarasota is just 2.5 miles across the Ringling Causeway.
 This area offers a cosmopolitan experience of Sarasota living, hand in hand with beautiful natural environment and beach life.

 Lido Key has three beaches, North Lido, Lido, and South Lido Key Beach Park.
 At Ted Sperling Nature Park you will find Sarasota’s favorite kayak/paddleboard launch.
 This unique attraction offers approximately 1-mile of a peaceful paddle trails through the mangrove tunnels that wind through Big Grassy Lagoon and Brushy Bayou.
 On this stretch of Sarasota Bay’s estuary you are also likely to see dolphins, manatees, and many tropical birds on your paddle!

 If you would like to find our favorite map of the nearby water trails and Lido Key Mangrove Tunnels, click here.